starkware-libs/starknet-staking/src/flow_test/flow_ideas.md

 - member change balance and test with view of current epoch balance

 ## `update_rewards`
-- staker with only btc pool.
 - staker with empty pool (STRK + BTC).
-- staker with 2 btc pools with different decimals.
 - staker immediately/one epoch after he called intent.
 - update rewards for 2 different blocks in the same epoch - should be same rewards.
 - Change epoch len in blocks - rewards should be changed.